hcyogeesh/originalPython/Miscellaneous/incompleteFilesInfos.md

 6. VE = 29 - To implement some splitting feature and always output first letter as capital and rest as small letters.
 7. VE = 31 - To implement a list1 elements checking to keep it about 0 or just 0 else false thing if found.
 8. VE = 49 - Implement only str type inputs only.
+9. VE = 52 - Implementation of only str type inputs only.